Fun and Challenging Indoor Obstacle Course for Dogs

 Choosing the Right Toys

 To set up the fetch and retrieve station, choose toys that are safe and suitable for your dog's size and breed.
 Consider using toys that are easy to throw and retrieve, such as balls or Frisbees.
-Make sure the toys are durable and can withstand your dog's style.
+Make sure the toys are durable and can withstand your dog's play style.

 Teaching the Fetch Command